SawedoffShotgun114/SawedoffShotgun-s-Gun_Misc/README.md

-# Notes:
+## Notes:
  As the Author strange to Vanilla combat system, Weapon Stats for Vanilla version may not so banlanced.

-# Languages:
+## Languages:
  - English
  - ChineseSimplified
  - ChineseTraditional

-# FAQ:
+## FAQ:
  Q1: CE compatible?
  A1: CE compatible.
 And some interesting features or things are only made for CE version.(Idw whether it have fully Vanilla Compatible one day)

- Q2: Why you just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base? etc(Texture issues).
+ Q2: All Texture issues including but not limited to: "Texture style Non-conformant", "Why you just use vanilla MechTurret's base as 20mmChargeBlasterTurret's base?", etc.
  A2: I may draw/optimize Textures later... but now I wanna to stretch 114 hours into 514 hours.
-ToT

- Q3: 为何 电荷投枪(charge javelin)/RPG-76 的合成配方未翻译为中文?
- A3: 已翻译，但在游戏中由于未知原因并未显示，作者表示暂时不知道如何修复。

-# Compatibility:
+## Compatibility:
  Mid-Game compatible
  Vanilla compatible